Gary Brabham

-Gary Thomas Brabham (born 29 March 1961) is a former professional racing driver and a convicted child sex offender from Australia.
+Gary Thomas Brabham (born 29 March 1961) is an Australian former professional racing driver and convicted child rapist.
 He is the son of three-time World Formula One Champion Sir Jack Brabham and the brother of Le Mans winners Geoff and David Brabham.

 His solitary F1 berth came with Life, a team that failed to prequalify for a single F1 race in its lone season of existence.
 Brabham's career never fully recovered, despite winning the 1991 Sebring 12 Hours and being the first Australian to start the Gold Coast Indy Grand Prix.
+After his career, Brabham was convicted of child rape.

 Early life

 Brabham, born in Wimbledon, England, was the second-born of the triple World Champion Sir Jack Brabham.
 Despite hopes from his mother that he would avoid the motor-racing scene altogether, he grew up on a diet of Formula Ford in both Australia and the UK.

 He made his racing debut in 1982, finishing his first race at Calder Park Raceway in third despite being in a 9-year-old car.
 He later broke the Formula Ford lap record at the Sandown Raceway in the same car.